Mailchimp expands from email to full marketing platform, says it will make $700M in 2019 – TechCrunch

 In March, we reported that Mailchimp quietly acquired a small Shopify competitor called LemonStand to start to build more e-commerce tools for its users.
 And the new marketing platform is the next step in that strategy.

-“We still see a big need for small businesses to have something like this,” Ben Chestnut, Mailchimp’s co-founder and CEO, said in an interview.
+“We still see a big need for small businesses to have something like this,” Chestnut said in an interview.
 Enterprises have a range of options when it comes to marketing tools, he added, “but small businesses don’t.”
 The mantra for many building tech for the SMB sector has traditionally been “dumbed down and cheap,” in his words.
 “We agreed that cheap was good, but not dumbed down.
 We want to empower them.”

 The new services launch also comes at a time when an increasing number of companies are closing in on the small business opportunity, with e-commerce companies like Square, Shopify and PayPal also widening their portfolio of products.
 (These days, Square is a Mailchimp partner, Shopify is not.)

 Marketing is something that Mailchimp had already been dabbling with over the last two years — indeed, customer-facing email services is essentially a form of marketing, too.
-Other launches have included a Postcards service, offering companies very simple landing pages online (about 10 percent of Mailchimp’s customers do not have their own web sites, Chestnut said), and a tool for companies to create Google, Facebook and Instagram ads.
+Other launches have included a Postcards service, offering companies very simple landing pages online (about 10% of Mailchimp’s customers do not have their own web sites, Chestnut said), and a tool for companies to create Google, Facebook and Instagram ads.

 Mailchimp itself has a big marketing presence already: it says that daily, more than 1.25 million e-commerce orders are generated through Mailchimp campaigns; over 450 million e-commerce orders were made through Mailchimp campaigns in 2018; and its customers have sold over $250 million in goods through multivariate + A/B campaigns run through Mailchimp.